lkoepsel/AVR_C/README.md

 * **multi_array** Based on *multi_Ard*, this version incorporates *digitalWrite()* and uses an array of tasks to perform multitasking.
 * **multifunction** Based on *oneline*, this is the original version to test the limits as to how well the concept worked.
 * **oneline** [A Multitasking Kernal in One Line of code](https://www.embedded.com/a-multitasking-kernel-in-one-line-of-code-almost/) The simplest example of round robin multitasking.
 Only recommended as an simple illustration as to how to multitask using pointers to functions.
 Highest speed, smallest footprint 466 bytes, minimal scheduling.
 * **RR_Scheduler** [AVR Scheduler](https://sites.google.com/site/avrtutorials2/scheduler) This code is very good for understanding the intricacies of multitasking such as scheduling, prioritization and dispatch, I don't see the need for this capabilities at this time.
-958 bytes, structured scheduling and solid approach to scheduling.
+958 bytes, structured scheduling and solid approach to scheduling. **See note on ISR below.**
 * **RIOS** [Preemptive Multitasking for the AVR](http://www.cs.ucr.edu/~vahid/rios/rios_avr.htm) My issue with RIOS is that it asks the ISR to be the scheduler, which seems like a lot of code for the ISR to perform.
 1368 bytes, uses ISR as the scheduler, and as more options as to scheduling using time slices.

 ### Edit the Library!